Clara Driscoll, the Light Behind Tiffany

 Romeo and Juliet (II, ii, 1-2).

-The true designer of the innovative lamps was a woman, Clara Driscoll.
-This revelation was never mentioned in the Tiffany Studios publicity, because Tiffany never disclosed the names of his designers, preferring to keep the public focus on his own considerable artistic and business talents.
+The actual designer of the innovative lamps was a woman, Clara Driscoll.
+This revelation was never mentioned in the Tiffany Studios publicity.
+Tiffany never disclosed the names of his designers, preferring to keep the public focus on his own considerable artistic and business talents.
 Also, the records of the studio were lost after the company closed in the early 1930s.

 Clara worked at Tiffany Studios off and on for more than 20 years.
-Engaged or married women were not allowed to work at the company, so Driscoll had to leave because of her marriage in 1889.
+Engaged or married women did not work at the company, so Driscoll left because of her marriage in 1889.
 After Driscoll’s first husband Francis Driscoll died in 1892, she resumed working for Tiffany Studios and remained until her marriage to Edward A. Booth in 1909.

 Clara is now accredited to designing over 30 lamps and numerous other desk and boudoir accoutrements.
 Driscoll designed many of the most iconic Tiffany leaded-glass lamps from Dragonfly, Cobweb, and Butterfly to Wisteria, Poppy, Laburnum, Arrowhead, Geranium, and the innovative Flying Fish shade and Deep Sea mosaic and glass-jeweled base.
 Most researchers now believe it was Clara who originated the entire concept of kerosene- and then electric-powered lamps of leaded glass for Tiffany.